CheickLy/TrendPredictor-Momentum-pulse-ai/README.md

     ```
 2.  **Open in VS Code.**
 3. Right-click on `index.html` and select **"Open with Live Server"** (requires the VS Code Live Server extension).

-To-do-list:
-- integrate AI possibly Gemini ( data itself is mocked for the blueprint.)
-AI is simulated for time being.
-- Test AI
-- Tiktok database, Reddit database, Google Seach database, other social media.